-Chiltern District Council Chairman Mimi Harker OBE is to become a patron of South Bucks Hospice and the ‘face of volunteering’ for the charity, it has been revealed.
+Chiltern District Council Chairman Mimi Harker OBE is to become a patron of The South Buckinghamshire Community Hospice and the ‘face of volunteering’ for the charity, it has been revealed.

 She will help lead the Hospice into a new era when she steps down in May as council chairman, a role she has held for the last two years.